 It is important to bear in mind that Autism Spectrum Disorders are still ongoing studies.
 Diagnostic tools and treatments are still being discovered and proven.
 One clinician may recommend a test while another may suggest a different type of diagnostic procedure.
 It is best to find a clinician who can refer you to other specialists if he finds the need for it.

-Remember that a formal diagnosis is essential for a parent to be able to start helping his or her child to improving their developmental skills and behaviors and understanding autism.
+Remember that a formal diagnosis is essential for a parent to be able to start helping his or her child to improve their developmental skills and behaviors and understand autism.

 Centers for Disease Control and Prevention. cdc.gov.
 Screening and Development.
 Retrieved May 9, 2011from http://www.cdc.gov/ncbddd/autism/screening.html